sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 03 — Most decision-support systems are built with weak software practices, for cultural and technical reasons
+## 03 — Most decision-support systems have weak software practices, for cultural and technical reasons

 - **Content:**
-  1. The mathematics is the core of a DSS, and it gets the team's best effort and training.
+  1. The mathematics is the core of a DSS, and it gets the team's best effort and knowledge (PhD usually in Optimization).
   2. **Cultural root cause:** OR scientists are not trained in software engineering, and often do not see why they should be.
   3. **Technical root cause:** a DSS has challenges that ordinary business software does not.
   4. **Evidence:** a survey of 168 modellers found code and documentation debt widespread, and mostly introduced deliberately.